-The Code confirms the rights of a bona fide purchaser to movable property.
+Article 182 of the Civil Code confirms the rights of a bona fide purchaser to movable property.
 However, (other than in relation to money, documentary securities or items acquired at auction) a person is not considered a bona fide purchaser if the true owner of the property has lost such property, through theft or otherwise, contrary to his will, or if the acquirer has given no valuable consideration.